iqm-finland/qiskit-on-iqm/README.rst

 * Transpile arbitrary quantum circuits for IQM quantum architectures
 * Simulate execution with an IQM-specific noise model
-* Execute quantum circuits on an IQM quantum computer
+* Run quantum circuits on an IQM quantum computer

 Installation